konnov/protocols-made-fun/about.md

 title: About
 ---

 Keep hearing about PMF from your manager and you don't know what it is?
-PMF is Protocols Made Fun.
-You are welcome!
+Among other things, PMF is Protocols Made Fun.

 This is Igor Konnov's blog about protocol specification, testing, and verification.
 Licensed under [CC BY